pontuslaandersson/fillit/README.md

 #fillit

-Use quickcomp.sh to compile test (a.out).
-It can currently read and print a tetrimino.
+#Use quickcomp.sh to compile test (a.out).
+It can currently read, print, validate file format, validate shape, convert a single tetro to a 2D array, and store the coordinates of one such array.

-Tetriminos are read into a 2D array.
-The next step is to validate said array.